psychemedia/pentrich-uprising/README.md

 # Protest Tales: Luddites and Rebels

-A long-standing interest in the Luddites, combined with the rebel tale of the "Pentrich Uprising", a story I first heard via a [Ferocious Dog song](https://www.youtube.com/watch?v=iqwEsFnAqg4).
+A long-standing interest in the Luddites, combined with the rebel tale of the "Pentrich Uprising", a story I first heard via a [Ferocious Dog song](https://www.youtube.com/watch?v=iqwEsFnAqg4), provided the idea for this set.

+The original plan was to try to give it an outing in the Rebel Tent, at Beautiful Days, in 2024... *If anyone can help me secure that gig, I'll get a round in... :-)*

 ## Tradtional story set